sunel/awesome-magento/README.md

   * [VF EasyAjax](https://github.com/hws47a/VF_EasyAjax) - Send ajax requests and return a custom information from the server.
   * [FastIndexer](https://github.com/SchumacherFM/Magento-FastIndexer) - Makes indexing of your Magento store around x times faster!.
   * [Strategery-Inc/Magento-InfiniteScroll](https://github.com/Strategery-Inc/Magento-InfiniteScroll) - Automatically load the next page of products in Magento.
+  * [Switcher](https://github.com/tzyganu/Switcher) - Configurable products switcher extension that allows you to change the configurable products dropdowns to labels, colors or images.

 ## Security
 * [MageFirewall](https://github.com/paimpozhil/MageFirewall) - Magento Firewall for securing your e-commerce system.